 We will be regularly adding more court records and other records from NRS collections, including annual releases of Scottish Cabinet papers.
 You can sign up to our newsletters to hear about any significant additions.

 Records are being added gradually to Virtual Volumes.
-If the records appear in the NRS online catalogue and are described as being imaged and available on the search room Virtual Volumes systems but are not visible here, you can contact us to find out if they can be added to Virtual Volumes.
+If the records appear in the NRS online catalogue and are described as being imaged and available on the search room Virtual Volumes systems but are not visible here, you would be required to view them in the NRS Historical Search Room.